Taxation strategy: Contents

 1.4 Review and communication

 This Tax Strategy will be owned by the Board of The Spicers-OfficeTeam Group Ltd (‘the Board’).
-It will be reviewed annually by the Group Financial Controller, Samantha Keogh and Group Tax Accountant, Lisa Eades for approval by the Chief Financial Officer, Andrew Mobbs.
+It will be reviewed annually by the Director of Operational Finance, Samantha Keogh and Group Tax Accountant, Lisa Eades for approval by the Chief Financial Officer, Andrew Mobbs.
 Any proposed changes will be discussed and approved by the Board.

 1.5 Risk management